 Drill Into: for a breakdown on the Column

-Using the Right Mouse Menu Drill Into the data for Canada, you can continue drilling as far as the Hierarchy allows.
+Double clicking on a chart drills into it to view more in-depth information.
+Alternatively, using the Right Mouse Menu Drill Into you can continue drilling as far as the Hierarchy allows.

 Keep Only: for a closer look at a single Column

 Click on the chart you wish to keep and use the Keep Only menu option to remove the other charts.